bento-ux-ui/gfonts-sync-macos/README.md

 ```

 ## 🧼 Uninstall

+You now have two `.command` scripts included for convenience — no Terminal required:

+- `disable-sync.command` — disables the automatic weekly update
+- `uninstall-google-fonts.command` — removes the fonts and disables the updater

+If you prefer doing it manually, here are the equivalent commands:

-If you want to stop automatic updates:
+To stop automatic updates:
 ```bash
 launchctl unload ~/Library/LaunchAgents/com.bento.googlefonts.update.plist
 rm ~/Library/LaunchAgents/com.bento.googlefonts.update.plist